Upper metric mean dimensions with potential of $\epsilon$-stable sets: Introduction

-In the infinite entropy systems, we naturally ask the following questions. \begin{itemize} \item {Question 1}: What's the precise relationships of upper metric mean dimensions with potential \cite{tsu22,cls21,ycz22} between the whole phase space and $\epsilon$-stable sets?\\ \item {Question 2}: Can we establish analogous equality for upper metric mean dimension with potential between the whole phase space and dispersion of preimages of $\epsilon$-stable sets? \item {Question 3}: For infinite entropy system, is there a measure-theoretically ``rather big" set such that the closure of the stable or unstable set of any point from the set contains a weak mixing set?
-Furthermore, can we estimate the size of weak mixing set by metric mean dimension? \end{itemize}
+\emph{Question 1: What is the precise relations in terms of the upper metric mean dimensions with potential of the three types of $\epsilon$-stable sets and the phase space?}

+\emph{Question 2: Is there a measure-theoretically ``rather big" set such that the closure of the stable set of any point from the set contains a weak mixing set?
+Furthermore, can we estimate the divergent rate of weak mixing set by metric mean dimension?}

-Since the tool of\emph{ natural extension of metric mean dimension} is not developed yet for metric mean dimension theory and the tool called \emph{ad hoc excellent partition} is hard to extended to infinite measure-theoretic entropy systems, so we can not follow the measure-theoretic method provided by Huang \cite{h08} to solve {Question 2}.
-Conversely, we obtain the main results of this paper by a topological method inspired by the work \cite{bow72,b73,p97,yz07,o911,wa22}.
+It is difficult for the authors to develop an \emph{``excellent partition lemma"} for infinite measure-theoretic entropy systems.
+So we fail to solve the \emph{Question 1} by combining the measure-theoretical techniques used in \cite{h08}.
+Conversely, we obtain the results for \emph{Question 1} by some topological approaches inspired by the work \cite{bow72,b73,yz07,o911,wa22}.